-CRAFTED BY HANDS OF THE PAST TO BE HEARD BY VISIONS OF THE PRESENT: WHAT SAYS AFRICAN ANIMATION VISUAL STYLE IN A GROWING ANIMATION WORLD?
+CRAFTED BY HANDS OF THE PAST TO BE HEARD BY VISIONS OF THE PRESENT: THE AFRICAN ANIMATION VISUAL STYLE IN A GROWING ANIMATION WORLD

 When people think of animation, their minds often gravitate to the dominant giants of the medium, mostly Disney, Pixar, DreamWorks, Studio Ghibli, or even Japanese anime.